Note

 On this page, you can change multiple properties related to the design and sound of the block.

-• Light Emission: Use this slider to turn your block into a light source.
+Light Emission: This slider turns your block into a light source.
 The brightest possible value is 15, which is the equivalent of glow stone.

-• Light Dampening: Set how much the block dampens the light that passes through it.
-A mostly transparent block like a button would have a value of 0, a solid block like stone would have a value of 15 and block all light from coming through.
-Blocks that let some light through, such as leaves, would be somewhere in between.
+Light Dampening: Sets how much the block dampens the light that passes through it.
+A mostly transparent block like a button has a value of 0.
+A solid block like stone has a value of 15, and blocks all light from coming through.
+Blocks that let some light through, such as leaves, are somewhere in between.

-• Allow Translucency (Blend): This option lets you use fully transparent, fully opaque, or partially transparent pixels.
+- Allow Translucency (Blend): This option lets you use fully transparent, fully opaque, or partially transparent pixels.
 Partially transparent pixels can be good for see-through materials like water or slime.
-However, the material has a slightly larger impact on performance and can in some cases cause unexpected visual glitches, so it is best to only use this option when necessary.
+However, the material has a slightly larger impact on performance and sometimes causes unexpected visual glitches, so only use this option when necessary.

 Export